section-engineering-education/engineering-education/content/articles/crud-operations-with-yii2-framework-using-gii/index.md

 ![generate](/engineering-education/crud-operations-with-yii2-framework-using-gii/generate.png)

-Now click on `Generate` and you will see congratulations note at the bottom of your page.
+Now click on `Generate` and you will see a congratulations note at the bottom of your page.

 2. Click on `CRUD GENERATOR` and fill the blank spaces as shown in the image below:

 ![crud_generator.png](/engineering-education/crud-operations-with-yii2-framework-using-gii/crud_generator.png)

 Now click `Generate`.
-If it's successful, at the bottom you will have `The code has been generated .` You will also see the list of files created
+If it's successful, at the bottom you will have `The code has been generated .`.
+You will also see the list of files created

 ### Storing Data in the database using GII